kubeshop/testkube/docs/scheduling.md

 $ kubectl testkube get tse
 ```

-Test suite was successfully scheduled for execution and put into the queue.
+The Test Suite was successfully scheduled for execution and put into the queue.
-We will skip Cron job details, they are fully similar to test one described above.
+We will skip the Cron job details, they are fully similar to test one described above.

-## Getting Scheduled Test Suite Results
+## **Getting Scheduled Test Suite Results**

-The test suite is executed every minute for the schedule we provided.
+The Test Suite is executed every minute for the schedule we provided.

 ```sh
 kubectl testkube get tse